karepiu/hid-synergy/README.md

 ## Known Issues/Limitations

-- The mouse is currently limited to a resolution of 255 * 255,
-and the bottom and right edges of the screen are unreachable
+- The digitizer precision is currently limited to a resolution of 255 * 255, and the bottom and right edges of the screen are unreachable
 - The mouse wheel functionality isn't implemented yet